MANAGEMENT DISCUSSION & ANALYSIS REPORT

-The Board of Directors of the Company met 9 times during the year 2015- 2016.
+The Board of Directors of the Company met 5 times during the financial year.
 Thedetails of various Board Meetings are provided in the Corporate Governance Report.
-The gapbetween two meetings of the board is as prescribed in the CompaniesAct 2013.
+The gapbetween two meetings of the board is not more than 120 days as prescribed in the CompaniesAct 2013.

-c) Changes in Directors & Key Managerial Personnel
+c) Changes in Directors & Key Managerial Personnel:

-As per Sec.152 of the Companies Act 2013 and Articles of Association of the Companythe executive nonindependent Directors are liable to be retire by rotation as per prescribedratio given in the said provision at the Annual General Meeting of the Company.Accordingly Mr. Punit Makharia Chairman and Managing Director Mr. Gautam Makharia JointManaging Director are liable to retire by rotation and being eligible have offeredthemselves for reappointment.
+As per Sec.152 of the Companies Act 2013 and Articles of Association of the Companythe executive nonindependent Directors are liable to retire by rotation as per prescribedratio given in the said provisions at the Annual General Meeting of the Company.Accordingly Mr. Gautam Makharia Joint Managing Director and Mrs. Ranjana Makharia NonExecutive Director are liable to retire by rotation and being eligible have offeredthemselves for reappointment.

-e) Independent Directors
+e) Independent Directors: